CodeMaster7000/Python-Text-Editor/README.md

 # Python-Text-Editor
-A GUI-based text editor coded in Python, using the Tkinter module.
-Run 'Python Text Editor.py' in a terminal if you have Python 3.
+A GUI-based text editor coded in 100 lines of Python, using the Tkinter and OS modules.
+Run `python3 Python Text Editor.py` in a terminal if you have Python 3.